timholy/Rebugger.jl/README.md

   (For brave souls who want to help fix these, see [HeaderREPLs.jl](https://github.com/timholy/HeaderREPLs.jl))
 - You cannot step into methods defined at the REPL.
+- Stacktraces currently don't capture from methods that start with `#`.
+  However, once you get to one of their callers you can step into them.
 - Rebugger runs best in Julia 1.0.
 While it should run on Julia 0.7, a local-scope deprecation can cause some problems.
 If you want 0.7 because of its deprecation warnings and are comfortable